 is a free and open source tool for Windows and Mac OS X developed by The Paciello Group (TPGi).

 The tool has two main functions:- Checking whether two colours pass the contrast requirements defined in the Web Content Accessibility Guidelines (WCAG) 2.0.
-You can identify colours using a “eye dropper” toolor using hexadecimal RGB colour codes.
+You can identify colours using a “eye dropper” tool or using colour codes such as a hexadecimal RGB colour code or other colour codes such as RGBA, HSL and HSLa.

 - Simulate certain colour vision deficiencies.
 (The visual simulation is only available in the Windows version.)